 Now you have resources from your Simplifier.net project on your local machine we have something to work with!

-fhir validateis a killer feature, which allows you to validate any FHIR conformance resource or example instance against the FHIR rules and your own profiles.
+fhir validateis a killer feature.
+It allows you to validate any FHIR conformance resource or example instance against the FHIR rules and your own profiles.
 Right from the command line and exactly the same as the visual validation in the Forge FHIR editor, the Simplifier.net FHIR collaboration platform and the API based validation in Firely Server.

 (For validating your entire project at once, see the future outlook below)